 And where we lost it there our hearts will be!

-I left off saying in “My Memoir: Part 19-M — Esther LeBaron McDonald de Spencer — And More Perils of Polygamy” that once I was married into Bill’s polygamous household, I really needed my parent’s love, advice, and support.
+I left off saying in “My Memoir: Part 19-M — Esther LeBaron McDonald de Spencer — And More Perils of Polygamy” that once I was married off as an adolescent into Bill’s polygamous household, I desperately needed my parent’s love, advice, and support.
 Was so lonely for my family.
 But I was not allowed to visit them.

-This tripled the loneliness I felt as an adolescent newlywed married to a man I was so in love with who was usually not there in my life and even less often in my bed.
-When Bill wasn’t with his other two wives, or someone else, he was with Uncle Ervil … or some other man?
+This tripled the loneliness I felt as a 16-year-old newlywed married to a man ten years my senior with whom I was so in love but who was usually vacant in my life and even less often in my bed.
+When Bill wasn’t with his other two wives or someone else, he was with my Uncle Ervil … or some other man?

-Having more than one wife assures a polygamist his wives can’t usually know with whom or where he is when he’s not with them — just one advantage to polygamy — especially if the husband is a rover living a double life — like Bill was.
+Having more than one wife and more than one household assures a polygamist his wives can’t usually keep tabs on whom he is with or where he is when he’s not with them — just one advantage to polygamy — especially if the husband is a rover living a double life — like Bill.